Bounded Hyperbolic Tangent: A Stable and Efficient Alternative to Pre-Layer Normalization in Large Language Models: Methodology

+The quantity \(\tilde{s}_{h_{\mathrm{Attn}}}^2\) is a model-dependent variance estimate rather than an instance-wise statistic computed from the current input.
+In high-dimensional hidden spaces, activation variance is typically well approximated by its expectation, making this model-level estimate a practical proxy for the instance-wise variance.
+We empirically verify the quality of this approximation in Figure~\ref{fig:var_infer}.

-Theorem~\ref{thm:attn_variance} demonstrates that the variance induced by the attention module can be approximated solely using model characteristics—such as the attention layer weights, sequence length, and BHyT parameters—independent of input values.
-The detailed proof is provided in Appendix~\ref{proof:attn_variance}.
-This independence allows the variance approximation to be computed in parallel with the forward path, effectively reducing the latency overhead associated with statistical calculations.
-As shown in Figure~\ref{fig:var_infer}, our approximated variance aligns closely with the actual variance of intermediate hidden states.
-Algorithm~\ref{alg:bhyt-parallel-dep} details this parallelized process within the Transformer block.
+Theorem~\ref{thm:attn_variance} shows that the attention-output variance can be approximated using model-level quantities: the attention projection weights, the sequence length, and the BHyT parameters.
+Because this approximation does not depend on current activations, it can be computed in parallel with the forward pass or updated periodically.
+Figure~\ref{fig:var_infer} shows that the approximate variance closely tracks the empirical variance of intermediate hidden states.
+Algorithm~\ref{alg:bhyt-parallel-dep} summarizes this block-level computation, in which the RMS-style input variance \(s_x^2\) from the first BHyT site is reused to approximate the second-site variance \(\tilde{s}_{x'}^2\).
+The proof is provided in Appendix~\ref{proof:attn_variance}.

-In particular, during inference, $W_V$ and $W_O$ are fixed after training and can be loaded once with the model, so the proposed variance approximation introduces no additional bottleneck in the inference path.
-During training, we further minimize overhead by updating $W_V$ and $W_O$ only at a fixed interval (i.e., periodically rather than at every step), which reduces the frequency of recomputation and keeps the training-speed bottleneck negligible.
+At inference, $W_V$ and $W_O$ remain fixed, so the model-dependent term can be precomputed or cached with the parameters.
+In training, the projection weights change over optimization steps; therefore, we update the approximation term periodically rather than recomputing it at every step.
+The variance approximation avoids adding an additional reduction operation to the critical forward path.